dmmulroy/tsc.nvim/README.md

 ### Why doesn't tsc.nvim typecheck my entire monorepo?

-By default, the plugin will check only the nearest `tsconfig` file.
+By default, tsc.nvim will check only the nearest `tsconfig` file.
 If you would like it to use all `tsconfig` files in the current working directory, set `use_as_monorepo = true`.
 All other options will work as usual such as `auto_start_watch_mode`, `flags.watch`, etc.

 ```lua
 require('tsc').setup({